Neuter Campaign

 Vets & nurses/techs who are independent in surgery or anaesthesia: from £550

 Cost per person.
 Includes 5 days of neutering, 6 nights in a colonial hotel, local transport.
-2-8 Nov sold out!
-Few tickets left for 16-22 Nov
+November sold out for Nov, waitlist open for December!

 Neurological & Medical Emergencies (Galapagos) - vets, nurses/techs, students